A migration from Components v1 to v2 is in progress.

 The from: "self"

-directive means that the service capability is provided by
+directive means that the service capability is

 Offering

-Offering a service capability gives a child component access to that capability.
+Offering a service capability gives a child component access to that capability:

 {